 Next, tap on the 3-dot icon next to the wallet you want to export its private key.

-On the Wallets page, tap on [Show Recovery Phrase].
+On the Wallets page, tap on [Show Secret Phrase].
 Tick all the checkboxes on the next page and tap on [Continue] to view the recovery phrase.